keell0renz/scrapyon/README.md

 # ScrapyOn: Claude computer use with Scrapybara

 Important: Not yet tested!
 It is a prototype and concept.
+You better run it in jupyter notebook for now.

 ScrapyOn is a convenient wrapper which makes easy to run computer use agents with Scrapybara as a back-end.